rehierl/node-tree-outliner/1-3-1-hierarchy-of-sequences/3-1-setup-of-seqs.md

 definition of the `subsequence-of` operator), if the following requirements are
 satisfied:

-1. Each sequence represents a set of values (see below: distinct)
+1. Each sequence represents a set of values.
 2. If two sequences have one or more elements in common, then one sequence is a subsequence of the other.